 Whitening toothpaste can give you a brighter smile.
 But you may be sensitive to chemicals in these whitening agents.
 Using whitening toothpaste regularly can cause discomfort and sensitivity.

 Mouthwashes containing excessive alcohol can also make your teeth sensitive to cold.

 You need to brush regularly, floss and clean your teeth to remove plaque and avoid gum disease.
 Once plaque starts to build upon your teeth or along the gumline.
 Your gums will become infected and inflamed.
 This can eventually damage your gum tissue.
 It will cause your gums to recede and expose the nerve endings.

-If you have an untreated tooth cavity or a worn dental filling, it may also expose nerve endings thus creating sensitivity.
+If you have an untreated tooth decay, tooth cavity or a worn dental filling, it may also expose nerve endings thus creating sensitivity.
 And when exposed to cold, you may feel pain or sensitivity in the affected tooth.